Chief Development Officer, USA Hockey Foundation

-Tami Tranter joined The USA Hockey Foundation staff as senior director of development in on May 30, 2017, and was promoted to Chief Development Officer in January 2021.
+Tami Tranter joined The USA Hockey Foundation staff as senior director of development in May 2017, and was promoted to chief development officer in January 2021.

 She leads all aspects of fundraising for The USA Hockey Foundation, including raising funds, supervising the day-to-day operations of the foundation, The USAHF staff, developing a comprehensive fundraising plan and growing cultivation and stewardship events.